TetricusLabs/fastapi_crudbuilder/README.md

 # CRUDBuilder
-CRUDBuilder is a library that helps you to create CRUD endpoints for your FastAPI/ SqlAlchemy database models.
+CRUDBuilder helps you to create CRUD endpoints for your FastAPI/ SqlAlchemy database models.